albirrkarim/react-speech-highlight-demo/README.md

 Tell your problems or difficulties to me, i will show you the way to solve that.

-I provide realtime support from me with discord. (of course when its day time on Indonesia timezone).
+I provide realtime support from me with discord.

 Just buy it. remove the headache. and you can focus on your project.